 OPTIMIZING GOOD GUT BACTERIA

-Fiber has long been linked to better health, but new research shows how the gut microbiota might play a key role in this pattern.
+Fiber, on the other hand, has long been linked to better health, but new research shows how the gut microbiota might play a key role in this pattern.
 One study discovered that adding more fiber to the diet can trigger a shift from a gut-bacteria profile linked to obesity to one correlated with a leaner physique.
 Losing body fat has a rippling positive effect on overall health including decreased whole body inflammation, lower blood pressure, decreased risk of cancer (especially hormone sensitive cancers such as breast cancer), improved hormonal balance, etc.

 We also know simply adding more fiber-rich foods to your diet can directly decrease inflammation.
 Your gut microbes feed on fiber and produce short-chain fatty acids, which get absorbed into the bloodstream.
 These short chain fatty acids help to regulate the immune system and tamper down inflammation.
 What this means is that if you are not eating enough dietary fiber, your immune system may be existing in a constant pro-inflammatory state.

 But you can’t just load up on fiber-fortified processed foods and call it a day.
 Studies done on single fibers, such as the inulin added to processed foods, have not shown the same beneficial effects as the fiber that occurs naturally in whole foods.
 Your gut loves diversity and eating a wide variety of plant-based whole foods is the best way to give your gut the fiber diversity it needs to promote more good bacteria and less bad bacteria.

 Keep in mind, the more animal foods you eat, the less room you have for fiber-rich foods.